yesodweb/yesodweb.com-content/blog/2014/09/announcing-yesod-1-4.md

          -> m (Either (KeyedTypeMap, a) a) -- ^ Left is a cache miss, Right is a hit
 ```

+This is useful if your monadic action has inputs: if you serialize them to a ByteString you can use thm as a key.

-## Persistent 2.1
+## Upgrade guide

 The most significant set of changes in the Yesod ecosystem actually landed in
 Persistent 2.
-However, these were mostly internal changes with new features that maintain backwards compatibility,
-so many users will be unaffected.
+However, these were mostly internal changes with new features that maintain backwards compatibility, so many users will be unaffected.

 To kickoff the upgrade process, you need to change update your cabal file to allow yesod version 1.4.
 If you had constraints on persistent, update them to > 2.1